itstrangvu/trangs/content/notes/curated-lists.md

   <figcaption>Curation for the win. </figcaption>
 </figure>

-I made a promise to myself: to never stop going on the occasional “random quests”, both online and offline.
+I once made a promise to myself: to never stop going on the occasional “random quests”, both online and offline.
 There’s something exhilarating about an impromptu journey without a set destination, whether it’s wandering around the internet or heading to a local concert venue to support emerging artists.

 Rather than passively taking what’s handed to me, I choose to discover, research, and refine my tastes.
 It keeps life interesting and ensures I’m always learning something new.